Yardang: Description

 A yardang is formed in cohesive material.
 Hedin first found the wind-sculptured "clay terraces" or yardangs in the dried up riverbed of the Kurruk-daria in Central Asia.
 However, yardangs can be found in most deserts across the globe.
-Depending upon the winds and the composition of the weakly indurated deposits of silt and sand from which they are carved, yardangs may form very unusual shapes — some resemble various objects or even people.
+Depending upon the winds and the composition of the weakly indurated deposits of silt and sand from which they are carved, yardangs may form very unusual shapes — some resemble various objects, people or even lying lions.

 Yardangs come in a large range of sizes, and are divided into three different categories: mega-yardangs, meso-yardangs, and micro-yardangs.
 Mega-yardangs can be several kilometers long and hundreds of meters high and are found in arid regions with strong winds; meso-yardangs are generally a few meters high and 10 to 15 meters long and are commonly found carved in semiconsolidated playa sediments and other soft granular materials; and micro-yardangs are only a few centimeters high.

 A large concentration of mega-yardangs occurs near the Tibesti Mountains in the central Sahara.
 There is a famous yardang at Hole in the Rock in Papago Park in Phoenix, Arizona, a rock formation with a roughly circular hole in it.
 Another yardang in Arizona is Window Rock, near the town of Window Rock.
 It is a 60-meter sandstone hill with a very large circular hole in the middle of it.
 Some geologists have suggested that the Great Sphinx of Egypt is an augmented yardang.

 Pictures from Mars show that the yardang ridges occur on a massive scale there; some individual ridges are tens of kilometers long with intervening valleys nearly 1 km wide.
 Yardangs on Mars are typically found in the Amazonis region but the best ones are found in the equatorial region.
 Yardangs on Mars demonstrate that much of the eolian erosion is recent since they are sculpted in young geologic units.